TopperKain/topperkain.github.io/_drafts/2020-09-18-distance-learning-with-the-nanacorps.md

 <figure>
   <img src="{{site.baseurl}}/media/distance learning chairs.jpg" alt="Girl sitting in a chair with stuffed animals"/>
   <figcaption>Adorable distance learning.
 Also, not my family- This from an ad for Lifetime branded kids chairs I saw at Costco.
-Serious props to the brand manager for nailing COVID marketing. (https://www.lifetime.com/lifetime-80473g-childrens-stacking-chair)</figcaption>
+Serious props to the brand manager for nailing COVID marketing. <a href="https://www.lifetime.com/lifetime-80473g-childrens-stacking-chair"> Manufacturer's page </a></figcaption>
 </figure>

 ## Set the objective